The Great Dive Drive

 Road trip, anyone?

-As it warms up, we’re excited to get back out there and dive, dive, dive.
+We’re always excited to get out there and dive, dive, dive.
 Luckily, Florida is home to some world renowned dives — places people put on their bucket list and save up to go visit — and they’re all right here in our backyard.

 As we settle into planning, we’re looking forward to re-discovering all the amazing dive and snorkeling spots right here in Florida.
 We’re still not in a rush to hop on the next flight to the Caribbean, but we are ready to get out in nature and have some fun and we’re inviting you to join us and discover these locations right alongside us.

 Dive trip planning mode